 - Capital: A support for an investment, such as assistive technologies, equipment and home or vehicle modifications, or funding for capital costs (e.g. to pay for Specialist Disability Accommodation).

 - Capacity building: A support that helps a participant build their independence and skills.

-More information about the type of supports that the NDIS may fund is available in the price guides.
+More information about the type of supports that the NDIS may fund is available in the NDIS Pricing Arrangements and Price Limits.

 What services or supports can be delivered under the NDIS?

 Participants receive funding in their plans to access ‘reasonable and necessary’ services and supports to help pursue their goals.